compiler-disagg/TrackFM/README.md

 ### Datasets
 We use Kaggle to store our datasets.
-We require either of the below options to be followed to download the datasets.
+We require one of the below options to be followed to download the datasets.

 #### First Option Create Kaggle Account